Type 2 Diabetes

 How is type 2 diabetes diagnosed and treated?

 Your doctor will use blood tests to diagnose diabetes.
-An A1C test is a blood test used to diagnose diabetes and to help in its management.
-A level of 6.5% or more can indicate diabetes.
+The A1C test is a blood test used to diagnose diabetes and to aid in its management.
 The test measures your average blood glucose over the past two to three months and shows how well your treatment plan is working overall.
-For a person without diabetes, but at risk, it's recommended that A1C be drawn every 6 months.
-Healthy readings are less than 5.7%—prediabetes is defined as 5.7–6.4%.
+A level of 6.5% or more indicates diabetes.

 What should you do if screening shows you have prediabetes or type 2 diabetes?